-A parable is a story that is used to illustrate a moral principle or truth.36 A parable is true-to-life in the sense that the story could have happened but is not necessarily a true story.
-They "give concrete form to abstract truths" and also "turn truths into images so that the hearers are able to picture them and remember them clearly."37 Jesus was the master of parable usage but he was not the first person to use them.
-Nathan told David a parable about a rich man who took his poor neighbor's lamb and used it to prepare a feast for a visitor (2 Samuel 12:1-13).
-This story opened the eves of David and caused him to repent.
+A parable is a story that is used to illustrate a moral principle or truth.
+A parable is true-to-life in the sense that the story could have happened but is not necessarily a true story.
+They "give concrete form to abstract truths" and also "turn truths into images so that the hearers are able to picture them and remember them clearly."
+Jesus was the master of parable usage but he was not the first person to use them.
+Nathan told David a parable about a rich man who took his poor neighbor's lamb and used it to prepare a feast for his rich visitor (2 Samuel 12:1-13).
+This story opened the eyes of David and caused him to repent.
 Jesus told stories about farming, fishing, business, weddings, treasures, masters and servants, rich people, food and other topics.
-Most of these stories illustrate characteristics of God's kingdom, which is characterized by love, perseverance, faith, watchfulness, compassion and other qualities.
+Most of these stories illustrate the kingdom of God which was characterized by love, perseverance, faith, watchfulness, compassion and other qualities.

 Parables are dramatic not necessarily in the sense that they are exciting or sensational.
 They are dramatic in the sense that they use oral drama to create pictures in the mind of the hearers.
 The most important characteristic of a parable is that, unlike the allegory, which makes comparative points at multiple points in the story, the point a parable illustrates comes from the whole story.
-For example, the story of the Parable of the Ten Virgins takes up 13 verses
+For example, the story of the Parable of the Ten Virgins takes up 13 verses (Mathew 25:1-13).
+However, the point that is being made is not related to who or what the groom and the oil and the virgins represent.
+The point of the story is explained by Jesus in verse 13: "Therefore, keep watch, because you do not know the day or the hour."
+One of the key contributions of the study of parables is that they provide a method of interpretation that is parallel to the way dramatic language should be interpreted.
+Do not worry about the details.
+Focus on the big picture.